 Thoroughly clean the spindle with solvent and a clean, dry shop rag, then examine the spindle for flaws.

 Remove any rust, old sealant, and roughness from the entire length of the seal journal.
-Use a wire brush and crocus cloth to polish the seal journal area of the spindle.
-Fill deep scratches or chisel marks with a hardening gasket material and redress the damaged area.
+Use a wire brush and crocus cloth to polish the spindle seal journal area with appropriate solvent.
+Use a wire brush, emery cloth as appropriate.
+Be sure to clean the seal journal back at least 5/8” – ¾” because some seals ride further back than others.
+Be careful not to damage the seal journal while using the appropriate cleaning tools..

+CAUTION: : Improper use of power tools can damage the seal riding surfaces